enonic/old-xp-doc/doc/operations/linux-detail-service-install.rst

   7. **Start service:**

-  Ok, your should be ready to go, start the service with the service start command:
+  Ok, you should be ready to go, start the service with the service start command:

   ::